ba-st/Ansible/docs/PublishSubscribe.md

 ## Running the example

-Use two Pharo images to isolate de publisher from de consumers.
-On the first one evaluate, on diferent Playgrounds, the scripts for the Transcript logger and for logger notifier.
+Open two Ansible images to isolate de publisher from de consumers.

+On one evaluate, on diferent Playgrounds, the scripts for spawning the logger and the notifier.
 And do not forget to open the Transcript!

-In another image, open a Playground and inspect the producer script, use the inspector to send more messages like you did on the previuos tutorial.
+In the other image, inspect in a Playground the producer script.
+Use the inspector on the channel to send more messages like you did on the previuos tutorial.

 After sending a couple of messages the subscriber's Transcript will look like this

 ![Transcript with received messages](publish_subscribe_message_received_transcript.png)

-Also, you'll recive a notification like this one for every message
+Also, you'll receive a notification for every message  like this one

 ![Message received toast](publish_subscribe_message_received_toast.png)